tahosprojects/honeypot-ti-llm-splunk/README.md

 ## Key Decisions & Lessons

-- **Splunk over T-Pot’s internal ELK stack.** I used Splunk as the system of record because it better matches SOC workflows and connects to my previous detection engineering work.
+- **Splunk over T-Pot's internal ELK stack.** I used Splunk as the system of record because it better matches SOC workflows and connects to my previous detection engineering work.
 - **Resize instead of forcing 8GB to work.** Splunk plus a full honeypot suite needed more memory.
 Moving to 16GB RAM made the lab stable.
 - **Port conflicts are expected in honeypot labs.** Honeytrap occupying port `8000` was not a random issue.
 It was part of the honeypot attack surface.
 - **Honeytokens create higher-confidence alerts.** Raw honeypot hits show scanning volume, but token interaction suggests deeper attacker behavior.